We’ve witnessed a rise in anti-Christian hostility in recent months, particularly when it relates to the Christian view of sexuality.

 In the end, you may not agree with Paul and Jesus, but at the very least, you can now understand a little better why it is that Christians are unwilling to budge on this subject.

-What we need is more tolerance of other human beings who might think differently.
+What we need is more tolerance for other human beings who might think differently.
+Then again, that was never really the goal, was it?
 What we don’t need is any more politicians and activists feigning outrage every time a notable Bible believer believes the Bible.